MohitChattlani/notes-app/Readme.md

-# Boilerplate Meteor project
+# Notes app

-This includes a basic react and auth setup.
+A simple notes app for creating, editing and deleting notes.